MicrosoftDocs/PowerShell-Docs/reference/7/Microsoft.PowerShell.Core/About/about_pwsh.md

 Describes the format of data sent to PowerShell.
 Valid values are "Text" (text strings) or "XML" (serialized CLIXML format).

+#### -LoadProfile

+Load the PowerShell profiles.
+This is the default behavior even if this switch is not specified.

 #### -NoExit